Public Disclosure Policy

 Eugene Municipal Court has implemented public access to our online record search module.
 The public is able to look at court dockets and see basic case information at: https://www.municipalrecordsearch.com/eugeneor/

 Submitting a Public Records Request

-Requests for Eugene Municipal Court public records follows the policies and procedures outlined in Administrative Order No. 21-04-01-F and 21-04-02-F. To request a copy of a citation or other court documents:
+Requests for Eugene Municipal Court public records follows the policies and procedures outlined in Administrative Order No. 21-04-01-Friday and 21-04-02-Friday.
+There are 3 options available to request a copy of a citation or other court documents:

 With the exception of complex records requests which involve significant staff research or compilation of data, requests for copies of court documents will be completed within 72 business hours.
 Fees for public records are charged in accordance with Administrative Order No. 21-04-02F including research fees for documents over 5 years old which will require archive research.
 The court will mail, fax, email, or have your document ready for pick-up at the front counter of Eugene Municipal Court.

 The information on this site does not constitute legal advice, it is provided for information only.
 While we make every effort to provide accurate information, there is no guarantee as to the accuracy.